lab-brussels-1/All-About-Trees-Group-3/planning/development-strategy.md

 > "As a user I want to see an image ofa happy tree"

-There should be an image of Batman.

-- [x] _there is an image of Batman_

 ### Images: HTML

 - > A div with an image of a happy tree

-### Images: CSS

-- styling the div to have a good width
 - style the image to be on both sides of the title

 ---